 I would not have known sin except through the law.”Romans 7:7

 The Ten Commandments don’t save or cleanse anyone.
-It only serves as a mirror that points to sin in the life (James 1:23-25) that the sinner may go to Christ for cleansing and forgiveness (1 John 1:7).
+It only serves as a mirror that points to sin in the life (James 1:23-25) so that the sinner may go to Christ for cleansing and forgiveness (1 John 1:7).

-The Decalogue is not only the revelation of God’s holiness but also of His love (Matt.
-22:34–40; John 15:10; Rom.
-13:8–10; 1 John 2:4).
+The Decalogue is not only the revelation of God’s holiness but also of His love (Matthew 22:34–40; John 15:10; Romans 13:8–10; 1 John 2:4).
 Whatever we give to God or man, if it be without love, then the law is not fulfilled.

 The Ten Commandments were placed under the mercy seat which signifies that the law is the foundation of the covenant.
-Nevertheless, over the law is the mercy seat, sprinkled with the blood which means there is forgiveness for sin through the blood of Jesus.
+Nevertheless, over the law is the mercy seat, sprinkled with the blood which means there is forgiveness and cleansing from sin through the blood of Jesus.